Juliets Balcony

 The Arena di Verona

-The old city of Verona is built on the Roman urban grid, with Piazza delle Erbe on the site of the former Roman forum.
-The piazza is surrounded by medieval and Renaissance buildings, including the Palazzo della Ragione (city hall from the 12th century), the Torre dei Lamberti (the tower is climbable for views, approximately 5 euros), and the Gardello Tower.
-The market in the piazza sells produce, souvenirs, and food in the mornings.
+Verona’s old city is built on the original Roman urban grid, with Piazza delle Erbe on the site of the former forum.
+The surrounding buildings span medieval and Renaissance periods without much gap: the Palazzo della Ragione (city hall from the 12th century), the Torre dei Lamberti (climbable for views, around 5 euros), and the Gardello Tower all face the same square.
+A morning market runs in the piazza, selling produce and souvenirs.

-Walking 10 minutes north from Piazza delle Erbe reaches the Roman Theatre on the right bank of the Adige River, a first-century BC theatre cut into the hillside with an archaeological museum in the former convent above it.
-The view from the theatre back across the river to the city and the Arena is one of the better vantage points for the city.
+Ten minutes north, the Roman Theatre sits cut into a hillside above the right bank of the Adige River.
+It dates from the first century BC and has an archaeological museum in the former convent above it.
+The view from the theatre back across the river to the city – with the Arena visible in the distance and church towers breaking the skyline – is the best vantage point in Verona that most visitors miss entirely.

 Eating in Verona